AkhilRidhi/Responsive-web-project-freeocdecamp-catphotoapp/README.md

 # Responsive-web-project-freeocdecamp-catphotoapp
-The first proh=ject from freecodecamp on responsive web
+The first project from freecodecamp on responsive web
 <!DOCTYPE html>

 <html lang="en">